Leading terms of anticyclotomic Stickelberger elements and p-adic periods: Introduction

 Let $L/E$ be an anticyclotomic extension with Galois group $\G$.
 Following Das\-gup\-ta and Spie\ss~the cap product of the Artin reciprocity map with a fundamental class for the group of relative units of $E/F$ gives a homology class $c_L$.
 Let $R_\pi$ be the ring of integers of the field of definition of $\pi_B$.
 By the assumption on the splitting behaviour at infinite places we can define the Stickelberger element An analysis of the action of local points of the torus $T$ on Bruhat-Tits trees gives functional equations for Stickelberger elements (Proposition \ref{globfunceq}) and norm relations between Stickelberger elements of different moduli (Theorem \ref{compatibility}).
 Some crucial calculations on the tree have already been carried out by Cornut and Vatsal in \cite{CV}.

-In Section \ref{Interpolation} we use results of File, Martin and Pitale (cf.~\cite{FMP}) on toric period integrals to show that our Stickelberger elements interpolate (square roots of) special values of the $L$-function of the base change of $\pi_B$ to $\PGL_2(E)$, i.e.~for every character $\chi\colon \G\to\C^{\ast}$ of conductor $\m$ we have where ``$\stackrel{\cdot}{=}$'' means equality up to explicit fudge factors.
-In the CM case, i.e.~if the field $E$ is totally imaginary, our construction is essentially the same as van Order's construction of $p$-adic $L$-functions (see \cite{vO}).
+In Section \ref{Interpolation} we use results of File, Martin and Pitale (cf.~\cite{FMP}) on toric period integrals to show that our Stickelberger elements interpolate (square roots of) special values of the $L$-function of the base change of $\pi_B$ with respect to $E/F$, i.e.~for every character $\chi\colon \G\to\C^{\ast}$ of conductor $\m$ we have where ``$\stackrel{\cdot}{=}$'' means equality up to explicit fudge factors.
+In the CM case, i.e.~if the field $E$ is totally imaginary, our construction is closely related to van Order's construction of $p$-adic $L$-functions (see \cite{vO}).
 Note that, if $E$ is totally real, one expects that there exists no anticyclotomic $\Z_\p$-extension but anticyclotomic Stickelberger elements at finite level can still be defined.

 For a ring $R$ and and abelian group $H$ let $I_{R}(H)\subseteq R[H]$ be the kernel of the augmentation map $R[H]\to R$ given by $h\mapsto 1$.
 We define the order of vanishing $\ord_R(\xi)$ of an element $\xi \in R[H]$ as